abhishek-kumar-code/Redfish_Public/Specification.md

 ### Resource responses

 Services return resources and resource collections as JSON payloads by using the `application/json` MIME type.
 The format of these payloads is defined by the Redfish schema.
-See the [Data model](#data-model) and [Schema definition languages](#schema-definition-languages] clauses for rules about the Redfish schema, and how it maps to JSON payloads.
+See the [Data model](#data-model) and [Schema definition languages](#schema-definition-languages) clauses for rules about the Redfish schema, and how it maps to JSON payloads.

 ### Error responses